DonDebonair/sm-kitchensink-plugin/README.md

 # Slack Machine Kitchensink Plugin

-This is an example plugin for Slack Machine showcasing many of its capabilities.
+This is a plugin for Slack Machine showcasing many of its capabilities.

 ## Usage